naninovel/docs/docs/api/index.md

 #### Example
 ```
-; Shows character with name `Sora` with a default appearance.
+; Shows character with ID `Sora` with a default appearance.
 @char Sora

 ; Same as above, but sets appearance to `Happy`.